GSA/ficam-playbooks/_piv/network/13-piv-auth-issues.md

   - Build Chain: this can indicate improperly configured trust stores or inability to fetch AIA or SIA certifiate bundles from the internet
   - Verify Revocation: this can indicate either an inability to download CRL or verify an OCSP response or a lack of availaiblity for live revocation information
   - Verify Chain Policy: this indicates that the certificate may not have a directly expressed or mapped certificate policy verifiable up to the trust anchor

+{% include alert-warning.html heading = "CAPIT2 Logging" content="CAPI2 logs will include all PKI and X.509 events, to include things like web certificate validation, code signing certificates for software updates, and Microsoft trust store updates." %}

 Do note that CAPI2 logs will include **all** PKI and X.509 events, to include things like:
 - TLS certificate validation for user visited websites.